 How can I guard against this?How can I guard against this?

 Unfortunately, this can lead you, the purchaser, to feel misguided.
 The simplest way to get around this is for you or your agent to inquire into properties by asking, “Is this home still available, and can you confirm if there are any contracts out?”
-If you only ask if the home is available, all that means is that there is no signed contract for this property piece.
+If you only ask if the home is available, all that means is no signed contract for this property piece.
 You need to ask if an offer has been explicitly accepted; the purchase contract has been sent to attornies to know if you have competition.